What are the Top 10 best Ukulele Brands in 2022?

 Luna – Ukulele Brand

-Luna has had an interesting approach to creating ukes that not many other brands apply – it’s a unique brand in that and other senses.
+Luna has had an interesting approach to creating a ukulele that not many other brands apply – it’s a unique brand in that and other senses.

-This brand is similar to Lanikai; both create aesthetically pleasant ukuleles – although we prefer Luna’s ukes.
+This brand is similar to Lanikai; both create an aesthetically pleasant ukulele – although we prefer Luna’s ukes.

 The only difference is that Luna does invest more in quality, so it’s not just appealing designs.

-Their ukes, which have a strong influence from nature, culture, and art, sound amazingly well for their price range.
+Their ukuleles, which have a strong influence on nature, culture, and art, sound amazing well for their price range.

-Of course, they’ve created ukes for different price and skill ranges, but even the cheapest ones meet that standard.
+Of course, they’ve created models for different price and skill ranges, but even the cheapest ukuleles meet that standard.

-We’d say you can use this brand to get your ukes up to an advanced level!
+We’d say you can use this brand to get your ukulele up to an advanced level!

 Luna Guitars was created in 2005 by Yvonne de Villiers, a stained-glass artist – so no wonder why they look so good.

 They were at first a guitar-only company, focusing on creating lighter guitar solutions for female musicians.